WV Made / WV Grown – Mention of a company and/or brand name does not signify endorsement over other companies’ products and services.

 Toyota Motor Manufaturing West Virginia – Putnam Co.

 “TMMWV manufactures 4-cylinder and V6 engines for our operations in Indiana and Canada.
 The West Virginia plant also produces automatic transmissions and gears for plants in Kentucky, Indiana and Canada.
 “Toyota Motor Manufacturing in Buffalo, West Virginia, has more than 1,200 Toyota team members who work in our $1.3 billion plant.
 It’s where we make 4-cylinder engines for Corolla and Matrix, V6 engines for the Sienna, Highlander and Lexus RX350, and 6-speed automatic transmissions for Camry, Avalon, Lexus RX350, Venza, RAV4 and Highlander.”
-(9:37/2010/ToyotaNorthAmerica) [YouTube connection currently required to watch this video]
+(9:37/2010/ToyotaNorthAmerica)

 “Going Places – TMMWV – 10 Million Units”